tywalch/electrodb/README.md

 Your model contains duplicate indexes.
 This could be because you accidentally included an index twice or even forgot to add an index name on a secondary index, which would be interpreted as "duplicate" to the Table's Primary index.

 *What to do about it:*
-Double check the index names on your model for duplicate indexes.
+Double-check the index names on your model for duplicate indexes.
 The error should specify which index has been duplicated.
 It is also possible that you have forgotten to include an index name.
 Each table must have at least one Table Index (which does not include an `index` property in ElectroDB), but all Secondary and Local indexes must include an `index` property with the name of that index as defined on the table.
 ```javascript
 {
   indexes: {